max-pav-love/Pet-finder/README.md

 - Pet details
 - Pagination
 - Dark/Light modes
-- Code segregated from packages
+- The code is divided into packages

 ## Screenshots
 - In a white and dark theme